 Are you wondering who’s eye level to use?
 The easiest way to decide is to use the average person’s height.
 That’s around 5’6″ in the US (women’s average height is 5’4″ and men’s is 5’9″).
 Said another way, eye-level is 60 to 65 inches.

-Don’t use the tallest person or the shortest person because lots of different people will stand in front of your mirror.
+Don’t use the eye level of the tallest person or the shortest person because lots of different people will stand in front of your mirror.
 There’s an exception to this rule.
-If the mirror hangs in your master bathroom and no one else will use it, make sure the center of the mirror is at YOUR eye level.
+If the mirror hangs in your master bathroom and no one else will use it, make sure the center of the mirror placement is at YOUR eye level.
 Taller people you should set the mirror at the higher end of the range.

 A medicine cabinet with a mirror is a great way to get a mirror and storage in one piece.
 This is a special bonus in older or small bathrooms.
 See a few affordable medicine cabinets here.